manifoldco/terraform-provider-manifold/README.md

 This is a Terraform Provider to help you read the data of your provisioned resources on the [Manifold.co](https://manifold.co) platform.

-Currently, we only support data sources, not resources.

 ## Configuration

 To use the Manifold Provider, you'll need an API Key.
 You can either provide